 1. Plan your Trip with Sygic Travel

 If you enjoy travel planning like I do, then you’ll appreciate the Sygic Travel app.
 It’s a free travel planning app that allows me to create detailed trip itineraries.
 You can download it for free on iOS or Android.

 Having a reliable connection to the internet is a must these days, especially when traveling.
 You’ll need it to navigate, translate signs, and stay connected on social media.
 Having access to Google Maps alone justifies the cost.

 We own Pokefi pocket wifi devices so we didn’t need to rent one in Europe.
-But if you do need a device that works in Spain and Europe, then I suggest trying Tep Wireless.
-They’re one of the most popular and reputable portable wifi providers in the market today.
+But if you do need a device that works in Spain, then you can rent one through Get Your Guide.
+You can have it shipped to your hotel in Barcelona or Madrid.

 3. Bring Home Tarta de Santiago

 We don’t usually buy souvenirs, unless they’re edible.
 The Tarta de Santiago is a Galician almond cake made with a base of ground almonds, eggs, and sugar.
 Depending on the baker, additional ingredients can be used like lemon zest, dessert wine, brandy, and grape marc.
 It’s a recipe that dates back to the Middle Ages.

 As you can see below, the top of the cake is dusted with powdered sugar and decorated with an imprint of the Cross of Saint James (cruz de Santiago), hence the name Tarta de Santiago.
 It’s a moist and delicious cake and the best food souvenir you can buy in Santiago de Compostela.

 4. Check for Santiago de Compostela Travel Deals